GabeNaturesSeed/reporting/README.md

 `wc_credentials.json` for future use.
 You can override the location of this file with the `--config` option.

-If you provide a Google service account JSON file (for example `naturesseed-automation-16f8b4735fb5.json`) with the `--auth-file` option, the script will also upload `orders.csv` to the Google Sheet at `https://docs.google.com/spreadsheets/d/1kJH3Gk9IVJoLp6MqDj7lit_iqsMdYWYvEpsUz4pVDxc`.
+If an additional auth JSON file is required (for example `naturesseed-automation-16f8b4735fb5.json`), provide it with the `--auth-file` option.
+When supplied, the script also uploads `orders.csv` to the Google Sheet at `https://docs.google.com/spreadsheets/d/1kJH3Gk9IVJoLp6MqDj7lit_iqsMdYWYvEpsUz4pVDxc`.
 Data is written to the `order_data` worksheet and replaces any existing content.